ClydeDz/give-me-an-avatar-nuget/README.md

 * Placekitten image might appear broken at times in the table above, however, the image service itself runs fine.

 ## Credits
-- All the avatar services used in this npm package are outlined in the table above.
+- All the avatar services used in this NuGet package are outlined in the table above.
 - Package logo created using [AutoDraw](https://www.autodraw.com/).
-- This NPM package is developed by [Clyde D'Souza](https://twitter.com/clydedz).
+- This NuGet package is developed by [Clyde D'Souza](https://twitter.com/clydedz).